Frisian–Frankish wars: Initial revolts

 There was a rebellion against Frankish rule in the region of Westergo in 733, which Charles put down.
-The inhabitants gave hostages, converted to Christianity and recognised Frankish overlordship, but after Charles left they were punished by their fellow Frisians.
-In 734, the Frisians rebelled again, this time under the leadership of Duke Bubo, who did not recognise Frankish supremacy with his territory probably only encompassing the north of the former king Radbod's Frisia.
+The inhabitants gave hostages, converted to Christianity, and recognized Frankish overlordship, but after Charles left they were punished by their fellow Frisians.
+In 734, the Frisians rebelled again, this time under the leadership of Duke Bubo, who did not recognize Frankish supremacy with his territory probably only encompassing the north of the former king Radbod's Frisia.
 Charles gathered a large fleet and army and prepared a naval invasion.
 The Frisians were defeated in Battle of the Boarn that followed, and Bubo was killed.
 The victors plundered and burned non-Christian sanctuaries.
 Charles Martel returned with much loot, and broke the power of the Frisian rulers for good.
 The Franks annexed the Frisian lands between the Vlie and the Lauwers.

-Annexation of East Frisia

-The Frankish king Charlemagne brought an end to the independence of the Frisians east of the Lauwers as well, expanding the Frankish Empire further to the east.
-The war began with a campaign against the East Frisians and was then continued against the Saxons, where the Saxon Wars would last thirty-two years.

-In 772, Charles attacked the Frisians east of the Lauwers and the Saxons with a large army.
-He defeated them in several battles and so the last independent Frisian lands and the lands of the Saxons came into Frankish hands.

-Later revolts

-After the fall of their realm, the Frisians rebelled against the Franks several times.
+Although Frankish forces were victorious over the Frisians in campaigns described, the frontier regions adjoining Saxon territory likely remained outside firm Frankish control until the Saxon wars of the late eighth century.